Jonathan Toews: Dynasty years (2010–2017)

-Toews was to play in the 2012 All-Star Game, but an injury sustained during a 5–2 loss to the Nashville Predators kept him from playing; he was replaced by Scott Hartnell.
-Toews finished the 2011–12 season with 57 points in an injury-shortened year.
-He returned to play at the start of the 2012 playoffs, where he scored the overtime winner in Game 5 to send the series back to Chicago for Game 6, where the opposition Phoenix Coyotes won 4–0 to eliminate the Blackhawks from the playoffs.
+Toews was to play in the 2012 All-Star Game, but an injury sustained during a 5–2 loss to the Nashville Predators on January 21, 2012, kept him from playing; he was replaced by Scott Hartnell.
+Toews finished the 2011–12 season with 57 points (29 goals, 28 assists) in an injury-shortened year as the Blackhawks as a team finished the season as the sixth seed in the Western Conference.
+He returned to play in the first game in the opening round 2012 playoffs against the third seeded Phoenix Coyotes on April 12.
+Toews scored the overtime winner against Coyotes goaltender Mike Smith in game 5 on April 21 to send the series back to Chicago for game 6, In game six on April 23, the Coyotes won the game 4–0 to eliminate the Blackhawks from the playoffs with a 4–2 series defeat.